E-2 Visa Lawyer Italy:

 • structuring the U.S. company and ownership correctly

-• timing and documenting the investment so the funds are clearly committed
+• timing and documenting the investment so the funds are clearly committed and at risk

 • reviewing leases, contracts, and operational setup documents